w1n-gl0ry/w1n-gl0ry.github.io/content/posts/defcon32.md

 }
 ```

-The only bug I founded in this main function is the one-byte overflow to the next struct because it's allows us to define up to 10 of solution length =))
+The only bug I found in this challenge is the one-byte overflow to the next struct because it allows us to have solution string up to 10 characters long

-So, I leveraged this to leak and did a basic BufferOverFlow.
+So, I used this bug to leak and did a basic buffer overflow.

 ## Solve script